 The College provides online tutorial assistance to all curriculum students seeking additional help in a variety of subject areas.
 This service is available at no cost to students.
-To access online tutoring, students should go to the Wilson Community College website, click and login to Moodle, and then click NetTutor to access the online tutoring service.
-For more information, visit the Online Tutoring section of the College website.
+For more information, visit the Online Tutoring page of the College website.